 National Greenhouse and Energy Reporting Act 2007 (NGER Act).

-The Clean Energy Regulator audit framework is established in law by the following:
+The Clean Energy Regulator audit framework is established in law by the:

 The Clean Energy Regulator has also published

 It is the audit team leader’s responsibility to ensure that the audit team has the required skills and expertise to satisfactorily prepare for and carry out all aspects of the engagement.
-In order to cover the necessary skills and expertise, audit teams are typically multidisciplinary and may include assurance practitioners, engineers, environmental scientists and financial, legal or corporate experts.
+To cover the necessary skills and expertise, audit teams are typically multidisciplinary and may include assurance practitioners, engineers, environmental scientists and financial, legal or corporate experts.